top of page

 Let's be honest, burnout is going to happen from time to time.

-I am not sure where it starts, does it start from the owner/operator putting hours into their property like their livelihoods depend on it?
-Does it start with the General Manager remembering how hard they had to work to get to where they are at?
-Or perhaps the hotel management company trying to hit labor budgets at all costs?
+I am not sure where it starts.
+Does it start from the owner/operator putting hours into their property as their livelihoods depend on it?
+Does it start with the General Manager remembering how hard they had to work to get where they are?
+Or perhaps the hotel management company trying to hit labour budgets at all costs?

-Truth is, the expectation exists that being a hotel manager means you have to work long hours week after week.
+Truthfully, the expectation is that being a hotel manager means working long hours weekly.

 Let's look at some common pitfalls many hotels fall into: